digi-embedded/android-sample-i2c/README.md

 To run this example you need:

+* One compatible device to the host application.
 * A USB connection between the device and the host PC in order to transfer and launch the application.
 * Establish remote target connection to your Digi hardware before running this